evgenyb/evgenyb.github.io/_posts/2020-09-08-import-dns-zone-into-pulumi.md

 az network dns record-set list --zone-name iac-labs.com -g iac-domains-and-certificates-rg
 ```

-With ID in place, what I need to do now is to implement the regular Pulumi stack including resource group, DNS Zone and record sets, but in addition to normal resource specification, specify `ImportId` for each of the resources you want to adapt.
+With ID in place, I need to implement the regular Pulumi stack including resource group, DNS Zone and record sets, and in addition to normal resource specification, I need to specify `ImportId` for each of the resources I want to import.

-Here is the code that imports resource group, Azure DNS Zone instance and TXT, NS and CName record sets.
+Here is the code that imports resource group, Azure DNS Zone instance and TXT, NS and CName records.
 I am .net guy, so I will use C#, but if you use other [languages supported by Pulumi](https://www.pulumi.com/docs/intro/languages/), I hope it will be easy for you to follow...

 ```c#
 // Create an Azure Resource Group